rgitrepo/cloud-architect/docs/networking-fundamentals/why-is-it-hard-to-replicate-structured-databases.md

+## Why is it Hard to Replicate Structured Databases

 ### 1. **Consistency Challenges**
 - **ACID Compliance**: SQL databases often rely on strict ACID (Atomicity, Consistency, Isolation, Durability) guarantees for transactions.
 Maintaining these guarantees across multiple replicated databases in real time is difficult, especially in write-heavy systems.